reef-technologies/handbook/agreements.md

 We have all agreed that it would be artificial and stifling to have a fixed, Hubstaff-tracked time budget for regular upskilling.
 When a staff member wants to learn a new technology out of their own interest, they should inform Paweł about it.
 He can then take it into account when looking for new projects and try to create an opportunity to learn the requested skill while working for a client.

 We all love what we do and enjoy upskilling and self-development, so staff members are also encouraged to expand their knowledge in their free time.
 That effort is also compensated, but indirectly – through periodic hourly rate adjustments, which currently happen in November.

+## Establishing $1024/monthly/staff member budget for operational mistakes

+### a.
+If operational mistakes made by staff member:
+- cost the company less than 1024 USD in the given month AND,
+- our CFO confirms that it was not fraud,
+- if it is the first mistake of the given type made by that staff member, CEO will have a "please do not make the same mistake again" conversation with the staff member and the company absorbs the cost.

+### b.
+If operational mistakes made by staff member:
+- cost the company more than 1024 USD in the given month OR,
+- CFO cannot confirm if it was fraud or not OR,
+- if it is another mistake of the same type made by the same staff member, we will decide how to proceed during S3 in a separate decision.

+If a mistake is not due to an accident, but negligence (like violating NDA, fraud, Working Agreement or other established procedure that we have), then the policy above does not apply (because customers can sue the company for damages and usually some legal agreement defines the way we handle such cases).

+## Immediate need to buy something
+If you need some things to continue work and they are <= $64, for example a domain, a temporary server, cloudflare paid account or some SaaS, just buy it, tell CFO and put that cost on the invoice at the end of the month.
+Even if CEO will be against the expense, he'll absorb the cost rather than see you block on some silly thing.

+## Company's time tracker agreement
+Reef Technologies pays only for the time which is tracked by company's time tracker.

+## Referral fee $2048 for Senior Python Developer
+"If you as the staff member has contacted us with a potential candidate who passed the trial period and tracked at least 168h work later, referral fee will be paid for you - $2048".